Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/kubernetes-zeppelin.markdown

 # Querying the Data Grid with the InsightEdge JDBC Interpreter

 Zeppelin uses interpreters to compile and run paragraphs.
 InsightEdge Zeppelin comes with a custom JDBC interpreter, that enables running SQL queries on the data grid in notebooks.
-The queries are executed by [InsightEdge SQL Driver](sql-query-intro.html)
+The queries are executed by the [InsightEdge SQL Driver](../dev-java/sql-query-intro.html).

 ## Configuring the JDBC Interpreter